 How much of Africa do you really know and what defines your perception of this continent?

-When I think about this magnificent root of the human race, I can only marvel at nature’s gifts that dot its every corner and the products of human hands which leave one in agape.
+When I think about this magnificent root of human race, I can only marvel at nature’s gifts that dot its every corner and the products of human hands which leave one in agape.

-On the Indian sea off the eastern coast of Africa, along a northwest-southeast axis at the north end of the Mozambique Channel, between Mozambique and the Island of Madagascar is one of such African wonders and nature’s gift; Welcome to the Islands of Comoros!
+On the Indian sea off the eastern coast of Africa, along a northwest-southeast axis at the north end of the Mozambique Channel, between Mozambique and the Island of Madagascar is one of such African wonders and nature’s gift; welcome to the Islands of Comoros!
 I love to be the Marco Polo of my time, so if you know so little about Africa and in fact about these Island, join me on this insightful Islands’ tour.

 The Islands of Comoros is one of the least known destinations in Africa.
-The name is drawn from an Arab word, Qamar, meaning “moon”, this is why Comoros is often called the “Islands of the Moon.”
+The name is drawn from an Arab word, Qamar, meaning “moon”, this is why Comoros is often called the “Islands of the moon.”
 Comoros is Africa’s third smallest nation, mainly an archipelago of volcanic islands made up of four major islands: northwesternmost Grande Comore (Ngazidja); Mohéli (Mwali); Anjouan (Nzwani); and the contested southeasternmost Mayotte (Maore) which is still under French’s control.

 If you use perfume and love ice cream, I bet you have probably made a contact with these Islands without knowing it.
 Also known as the Perfumed Islands, Comoros Islands are the world’s number one producer of the Ylang-Ylang essence, an essential ingredient in perfumes and the world’s second largest producer of Vanilla.

-Getting to these Islands should not cost a lot of stress if you do not find the Islands’ embassy in your home country to get a visa, do not worry.
+Getting to these Islands should not cost a lot of stress, if you do not find the Islands’ embassy in your home country to get a visa, do not worry.
 There is provision for visa on arrival on the Islands and this should serve you for 45 days.
 It costs about $30.

 The Islands are predominantly Muslim, though being a nation formed at a crossroads of many civilizations makes it notable for its diverse culture and history.